FuelLabs/fuels-ts/apps/docs/src/guide/abi-typegen/index.md

 }
 ```

-The JSON ABI file looks like this:
+The JSON ABI file would look something like this:

 ```json
 $ cat out/debug/my-test-abi.json